n1klaus/thin-vdi/README.rst

 	desktop.) [yes]:

-	Multimedia Redirection (MMR)(With multimedia redirection (MMR), the multimedia stream is processed on the client system.) [yes]:
+	Multimedia Redirection (MMR)(With multimedia redirection (MMR), the multimedia stream is processed on the client system.) [yes]: no

 	Smart Card(The Smart Card component enables Smart Card device redirection from your local computer to the remote desktop.) [yes]: